Parameter-estimation bias induced by transient orbital resonances in extreme-mass-ratio inspirals: Modeling transient orbital resonances in EMRIs

-i.e., by an activating impulse function $w(t)$ and adding extra terms to the post-Newtonian (PN) fluxes $f_\mathrm{NK}$~\cite{Gair}, with $J_i = (\mathcal{E}, \mathcal{L}_z, \mathcal{Q})$.
+i.e., by an activating impulse function $w(t)$ and adding extra terms to the post-Newtonian fluxes $f_\mathrm{NK}$~\cite{Gair}, with $J_i = (\mathcal{E}, \mathcal{L}_z, \mathcal{Q})$.
 We refer the reader to Ref.~\cite{Levati} for details about the ERM implementation.
-The resonance's impact on the orbital evolution is parameterized by the \emph{resonance coefficients} $\mathcal{C}_i = (\mathcal{C}_{\mathcal{E}}, \mathcal{C}_{\mathcal{L}_z}, \mathcal{C}_{\mathcal{Q}})$.
-Given the functional form of the impulse function~\cite{SperiGair}, the transition between the resonance regime and the adiabatic regime is smooth rather than sharp, in accordance with Fig. 1 of Ref.~\cite{Ruangsri:2013hra}.
+The resonance's impact on the orbital evolution is parametrized by the \emph{resonance coefficients} $\mathcal{C}_i = (\mathcal{C}_{\mathcal{E}}, \mathcal{C}_{\mathcal{L}_z}, \mathcal{C}_{\mathcal{Q}})$.
+Given the functional form of the impulse function~\cite{SperiGair}, the transition between the resonance regime and the adiabatic regime is smooth rather than sharp, in accordance with Figure 1 of Ref.~\cite{Ruangsri:2013hra}.

-In this work, we study the orbital configurations reported in Tab.~\ref{Table_1}, for which the resonance coefficients are computed from Teukolsky-based calculations~\cite{FlanaganHughes}.
+In this work, we study the orbital configurations reported in Table~\ref{Table_1}, for which the resonance coefficients are computed from Teukolsky-based calculations~\cite{FlanaganHughes}.
 These coefficients represent the peak-to-trough variation in the fluxes, as the exact magnitude of the fluxes at resonance varies with the relative phase of the radial and angular motions~\cite{FlanaganHinderer2, Berry, FlanaganHughes}.